nafeesalways/nafeesalways/README.md

 Skills: HTML/CSS/Tailwind CSS/Bootstrap/JS/React/C

-- 🔭 I’m currently working on Creative IT Academy as a Web Designer
+- 🔭 I’m recently working on Creative IT Academy as a Web Designer
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Web Development